 Furthermore in 2018, 94 GW of existing U.S. coal capacity was deemed substantially at risk from new local wind and solar that could undercut ongoing costs of existing coal by at least 25 percent.
 By 2025, substantially at risk coal increases to 140 GW - almost half the U.S. fleet - even as federal renewable energy tax credits phase out.
 Given uncertainties in publicly available coal cost data, the tier of coal plants "substantially at risk" could, with high confidence, be replaced with renewable energy at an immediate cost savings.
+State-by-state data as well as a national-level dataset detailing these findings are available as a companion to this report.

 The VCE dataset reveals the going-forward costs for the vast majority of coal plants fall between \$33 - 111 / megawatt-hours (MWh).
 Costs in 2018 for solar are more tightly clustered, between \$28 - 52 / MWh, while wind costs vary more widely based on locational resource quality, falling between \$13 - 88 / MWh, with a high number of very costly outliers in windless regions.
-All of these data are publicly available as a companion to this report.